CodeYourFuture/syllabus/docs/new-curriculum/js-core-1/week-1/notes.md

 The process of finding the nearest whole number to 10.3 is called **rounding**.
 So we could rephrase the previous question to be:

-> 🤔 "What does the number `10.3` round to?”
+> 🤔 "What does the number `10.3` **round** to?”

 Again we can use Node REPL in order to round the number 10.3 to the nearest whole number.
 However, in this case, there is no arithmetical operator for rounding the number 10.3 in JavaScript.
-In programming, we may want to carry out a task many times.
+However, we will often want to carry out some kind of operation or series of operations repeatedly.
 For example, we will often want to round numbers again and again.
 So in this case we can use a **function**.

 :::note